monsoonmaelstrom/book2/book2.md

 Alex sighs.
 “Well there’s no way I’m going to be able to wear those again, Hazel.”

 I shrug.
-“If you have a better idea of how to carry her for the next twenty five miles, I’m all ears.”
+“If you have a better idea about how to carry her for the next twenty five miles, I’m all ears.”

 “I don’t know.
 How about a litter?”